 - Barbecue sauce: Sweet, spicy, smoky; the choice is yours when it comes to the sauce.
 I opted to support a local business Hog Wild Pit Bar-B-Q.

 - Ranch dressing: I definitely recommend going the fresh route if you have the time.
 My garlic ranch is super easy to throw together, takes only five minutes, and is so delicious.

-How do you BBQ chicken bacon ranch salad? (+ tips)
+How to make BBQ chicken bacon ranch salad (+ tips)

 Begin by preheating your oven to 400 degrees.
 Place the bacon on a large baking sheet lined with tin foil in a single layer and bake for 20 minutes until it’s nice and crispy.
 If you have a wire cooling rack, you can place it atop the baking sheet and bake the bacon on it.
 It crisps up really nice this way since it’s not swimming in grease.

 Next, you will need to begin heating your oil so that you may fry the onions and jalapenos.
 Heat a deep fat fryer or a heavy-bottomed pan with oil at least 1-inch deep to 375 degrees.

 Meanwhile, add the buttermilk, onion, and jalapeno to a bowl and toss to coat.
 Set aside.